 Join the Conversation

-During the past few months, we’ve been talking with staff, students and stakeholders to guide the principles and plans for the CBD Education and Civic precinct.
+During the past few months, we’ve been talking with staff, students and stakeholders to guide the principles and plans for the Education and Community precinct.

 Now we want to hear from the people who use and connect with the existing Greater Darwin campuses to gain your feedback on your current experiences and opportunities for improvement.